ARMmbed/mbed-littlefs/DESIGN.md

 In this case, block 1 was partially written with a new revision count, but the littlefs hadn't made it to updating the value of data.
-However, if we check our checksum we notice that block 1 was corrupted.
+However, if we check our checksum, we notice that block 1 was corrupted.
 So we fall back to block 2 and use the value 9.

 Using this concept, the littlefs is able to update metadata blocks atomically.